open2c/pairtools/doc/protocols_pipelines.rst

 ----------------------

 A typical pairtools workflow for processing standard Hi-C data is outlined below.
-Please, note that this is a shorter version; you can find a more detailed and reproducible example in chapter :ref:`examples/pairtools_walkthrough`.
+Please, note that this is a shorter version.
+For a detailed reproducible example, please, check the Jupyter notebook "Pairtools Walkthrough".

 1. Align sequences to the reference genome with ``bwa mem``: